 For more information about CO-OPs, visit http://www.healthcare.gov/law/features/choices/co-op/index.html.

-People and small businesses in Maine currently do not have many options to purchase health insurance.
+People and small businesses in Maine and New Hampshire currently do not have many options to purchase health insurance.
 This is a particularly big problem in a state like Maine where the economy is fueled by small businesses that have very little say in the health insurance market.
 The result is increasing numbers of people who either go without health coverage or are at risk of being without coverage.
-The CO-OP program allows Maine Community Health Options to provide health insurance options for these important groups.
+The CO-OP program allows Community Health Options to provide health insurance options for these important groups.